Skip to Content

 Fun Facts About the Mississippi River

-Whilst hunting for the wonderful Mississippi river maps of Harold Fisk, I came across some other wonderful vintage maps of the river.
+Whilst hunting for the wonderful Mississippi River maps of Harold Fisk, I came across some other wonderful vintage maps of the river.
 Before I share these below, I will share some fun facts about the river.

 • It takes 90 days for a single drop of water to travel the Mississippi River’s entire length.

-• The river flows through 10 states in the U.S. These include, Louisiana, Mississippi, Arkansas, Tennessee, Kentucky, Missouri, Illinois, Iowa, Wisconsin, and Minnesota
+• The river flows through 10 states in the U.S. These include Louisiana, Mississippi, Arkansas, Tennessee, Kentucky, Missouri, Illinois, Iowa, Wisconsin, and Minnesota

 • At its narrowest point at Lake Itasca, the river is 20 -30 ft wide.

-• The Environmental Protection Agency says that over 50 cities rely on the Mississippi for daily water supply.
+• The Environmental Protection Agency says that over 50 cities rely on the Mississippi for their daily water supply.

 • A quarter of all fish species in North America live in the Mississippi River.
 That’s over 260 different species.